-We recommend that you download apps from Google Play.
-You can also get them from other sources.
+You can download no-charge and paid apps from Google Play on your Android phone.
+We recommend that you get apps from Google Play, but you can also get them from other sources.

 Your phone has a security setting (Google Play Protect) that checks for potentially harmful apps, warns you, and removes apps if necessary.
 Learn how to help protect against harmful apps.